 Bankside Gallery is the home of the Royal Watercolour Society (RWS), and the Royal Society of Painter Printmakers (RE).
 Together, we are proud to deliver a vibrant programme of exhibitions, workshops, talks and events celebrating the very best in contemporary water-based media and original prints, championing the work of both new and established artists.

 About your visit to Bankside Gallery

-Now that Covid restrictions have been lifted, we know that many of you may be feeling nervous about venturing out into the city, or unsure of what to expect - we want to reassure you that your safety is still our top priority.
-We will continue to encourage face coverings to be worn in the gallery, and have hand-sanitising stations for you to use when handling artworks and items in the bookshop.
+We know that many of you may be feeling nervous about venturing out into the city, or unsure of what to expect - we want to reassure you that your safety is still our top priority.
+Face coverings are optional in the gallery, and we have hand-sanitising stations for you to use when handling artworks and items in the bookshop.

 We will no longer be restricting the number of customers in the gallery, however we do want to encourage you to keep a safe distance from others where possible.
 You may wish to visit us in the mornings between 11am - 12pm, or late afternoons between 4pm - 6pm when the Gallery is quieter.